Kastobi/ci_ms2_aggregator/README.md

 - The contact links enable the users to get in touch with the author.

-- The charts with the exception of the Google chart (embedded, no public API available) interact with each other (selecting a filter applies the filter to the shared dataset).
+- The charts except of the Google chart (embedded, no public API available) interact with each other (selecting a filter applies the filter to the shared dataset).

 ### Google Trends chart